lihaybs/lihaybs/README.md

 - FullStack Developer at <a href="https://binyamintech.co.il/">BinyaminTech.</a>
 - DevOps Engineer at <a href="https://rhinops.io/">RhinOps.</a>

-👀 I am interested in the following topics: DevOps Automations, CI/CD, Networking, Cloud, Sys Admin, Cyber Security and Docker. <br/>
+👀 I am interested in the following topics: DevOps Automations, CI/CD, Cloud & Infrastructure as Code (AWS, Terraform), Networking, Sys Admin, Cyber Security and Docker. <br/>

 🧠 I like to discover new technologies and work for projects which have scope for self learning and development. <br/>
 💪🏽 Excellent self learning skills.<br/>